emiliofidalgo/bimos/README.md

 - `pub_debug_info`: This option controls if debug information should be published or not.
 Currently, only the graph image is published, which can be shown during the topology estimation selecting the corresponding topic in the GUI.
 For large mosaics, this options can severely affect to the performance of BIMOS and this option should be disabled.

 - `lc_delay_kfs`: Minimum inserted keyframes to consider a keyframe as a possible loop candidate.
-This is used to avoid closing loops with recent added keyframes.
+This is used to avoid closing loops with recently added keyframes.

 - `match_ratio`: Nearest neighbour distance ratio to match descriptors.
 Usually, a value of 0.8 is a good option here.